 We're looking for documentary evidence, material culture and personal stories reflecting migration movements in Europe over many centuries, as well as how these have affected the arts and sciences.

-The goal of the Europeana Migration Collection Days is to collect stories and material relating to migration and family history.
-Collection Days will take place in partner museums and other cultural heritage institutions and are an opportunity for the public to share their own individual or family migration stories.
-See what's already been contributed.
+At a Europeana Migration Collection Days, people are invited to share their stories and material relating to migration and family history.
+Collection Days have taken place in museums, libraries, galleries, archives and other cultural heritage institutions and are an opportunity for the public to share their own individual or family migration stories.
+See the stories shared so far.

 How Europeana can help with your Collection Day:

-If you are interested in running your own Collection Day event to digitise and add material for Europeana Migration, you can find help and advice on how to do that in the following documents (more will follow soon).
+If you are interested in running your own Collection Day event to digitise and add material for Europeana Migration, you can find help and advice on how to do that in the following documents.

 Europeana Migration Collection Days are based on the Oxford Community Collection Model.